Learn the Key Differences Between the Nassau County & Suffolk County Tax Grievance Processes

 Tax Assessment Rolls & Grievance Deadlines:

-In Suffolk County, most towns will publish the tentative assessment roll on May 1, 2018 and you will have until May 15, 2018 to file your grievance.
+In Suffolk County, most towns will publish the tentative assessment roll on May 1 and you will have until the 4th Tuesday in May (in most communities) to file your grievance.

 You may be concerned that the property tax assessor has over-assessed the value of your property.
 Considering that Long Island has some of the highest real estate taxes in the country, you could be losing a lot of money if you are over-assessed.